 A fixed mindset person will not accept the mistake and throw the responsibility on someone else, whereas, a growth mindset person will acknowledge the mistake and will accept the responsibility without blaming others.

 example 11.
 When Some Work Needs To Be Completed In Time.

 Fixed mindset: I have all the time to do the work.
 I will first take sleep and then do.

 Growth Mindset: There is no point in wasting time.
 I shall work fast to complete it before the given time frame.

 A growth mindset person is aware of the importance of time.
 Whereas a fixed mindset person will procrastinate and will to avoid the work.

-So these were the best fixed mindset and growth mindset examples that I have listed down here for you.
-Using real life fixed verses growth mindset examples, I have tried to explain the difference.
+So these were the best-fixed mindset and growth mindset examples that I have listed down here for you.
+Using real-life fixed versus growth mindset examples, I have tried to explain the difference.

 I hope you liked these examples.
-If you liked these examples than do share them.
+If you liked these examples then do share them.